ceribe/advent-of-code/2015/README.md

 ### [Day 24: It Hangs in the Balance](https://github.com/ceribe/advent-of-code/tree/main/2015/src/24)

-To be honest there was not almost no hard days.
+To be honest all days were quite easy.
 I chose day 24 as the hardest, because it was the only one where I had to actually think about the problem for more than a few minutes.
 Had I not used brute force so many times I would most likely found some other days challenging too.